 For investors it’s a question of whether they want to expose themselves more to the field or to a particular team.
 If they’re excited about the team behind the startup and trust that team to do well regardless of what field they go into, they’ll want to invest directly into the startup.
 But if they’re more agnostic about all the teams in a field but are very excited about the field, they may prefer investing into the research projects to bet on the retro funding.

 - Cultured meat (or “cell/clean/c meat”) startups may require a lot more research to be done on how to scale their production and make it cost-competitive.
 But they don’t yet have the money to do all of that research in-house.

-- They commit to “windfall clauses” in the sense that they’ll invest a large portion of the money they’ll make from an exit into buying impact.
+- They commit to investing a large portion of the money they’ll make from going public into buying impact.
 Specifically they hash out particular terms with an organization like Founders Pledge that stipulate what impact related to cultured meat research they will buy from which retro funders.

-- As above, the promise of great potential future riches boosts funding and opens up hiring pools.
+- The promise of great potential future riches boosts funding and opens up hiring pools.